BYU vs. Utah State NCAA Football Odds, Plays and Insights | October 1, 2021

 Over/Under Insights

-- BYU and its opponents have combined for 59.5 points or more just one time this year.
+- BYU and its opponents have combined for 61.5 points -- this matchup's point total -- only one time this season.

-- Utah State and its opponents have combined to score more than 59.5 points in two games this season.
+- Utah State has combined with its opponents to score more than 61.5 points in two games this season.

-- The combined points per game average of the two teams, 59.5, is equal to Friday's over/under.
+- Friday's total is two points higher than the combined 59.5 PPG average of the two teams.

-- This contest's over/under is 10.4 points greater than the 49.1 these two squads combine to surrender per game this season.
+- These two squads combine to allow 49.1 points per game, 12.4 fewer than this contest's over/under.

-- In 2021, games involving the Aggies have averaged a total of 60.5 points, one more than the set over/under in this contest.
+- In 2021, games involving the Aggies have averaged a total of 60.5 points, one fewer than this game's set over/under.

 BYU Stats and Trends

-- Thus far this season BYU has two wins against the spread.
+- Thus far this year BYU has two wins against the spread.

-- This season, the Cougars are winless ATS when entering a game as a favorite of 7.5 points or more.

-- BYU's games this year have hit the over on one of four set point totals (25%).
+- BYU's games this year have hit the over one time in four opportunities (25%).

 - The Cougars have turned the ball over two times this season, four fewer than the Aggies have forced (6).